bluerobotics/ardusub-zola/advanced-usage/index.md

    - CPU overheating
    - CPU throttling
    - CPU under voltage
+   - Connected wirelessly (instead of through a tether)
 {{ easy_image(src="system-status", width=200) }}

 #### Sidebar

-The burger menu at the top left of the header opens up the side-bar, for conveniently accessing available pages, tools, and services.
+The burger menu at the top left of the header opens up the sidebar, for conveniently accessing available pages, tools, and services.
+When the page is wide enough, the sidebar automatically stays open.

 {{ simple_pirate_image(src="sidebar", width=200) }}

-##### Settings
+##### BlueOS Settings

-{{ simple_pirate_image(src="settings", width=300) }}
+{{ easy_image(src="settings", width=300) }}

 - Reset BlueOS settings
    - Remove existing camera/endpoint/bridges configuration
-- Pirate mode toggle
-   - Access or hide advanced functionality
-   - Advanced users only - pirate mode is not recommended for normal use
-- Dark mode toggle
-   - Change between light and dark viewing modes
+- Remove log files from BlueOS services (to reduce space usage on the SD card)

 ##### Power